Diyckstra/terraform-provider-deyckstra/website/docs/r/instance.md

 * `instance_initiated_shutdown_behavior` - (Optional) Shutdown behavior for the instance.
 Valid values are `stop`, `terminate`.
 * `instance_type` - (Optional) The instance type to use for the instance.
 Updates to this field will trigger a stop/start of the EC2 instance.
 * `key_name` - (Optional) Key name of the key pair to use for the instance; which can be managed using [the `aws_key_pair` resource](key_pair.md).
 * `launch_template` - (Optional) Specifies a launch template to configure the instance.
-Parameters configured on this resource will override the corresponding parameters in the Launch Template.
+Parameters configured on this resource will override the corresponding parameters in the launch template.
   See [Launch Template Specification](#launch-template-specification) below for more details.
 * `monitoring` - (Optional) If `true`, the launched EC2 instance will have detailed monitoring enabled.
 * `network_interface` - (Optional, Conflicts with `associate_public_ip_address`, `private_ip`, `secondary_private_ips`, `subnet_id`, `vpc_security_group_ids`) Customize network interfaces to be attached at instance boot time.
 See [Network Interfaces](#network-interfaces) below for more details.